isomerpages/mlaw-corp/news/parliamentary-speeches/_posts/2025-04-08-post-Written Answer by Second Minister for Law Edwin Tong to PQ on Ridout Road Tenancy Renewal.md

 ---
-title: Written Answer by Second Minister for Law Edwin Tong to PQ on Ridout Road Tenancy Renewal
+title: Written Answer by Second Minister for Law Edwin Tong to PQ on Tenancy Renewal and Agreements for 26 and 31 Ridout Road
-permalink: /written-answer-by-second-minister-for-law-edwin-tong-to-pq-on-ridout-road-tenancy-renewal/
+permalink: /written-answer-by-second-minister-for-law-edwin-tong-to-pq-on-26-and-31-ridout-road-tenancy-renewal-and-agreements/
 date: 2025-04-08
 layout: post
 description: ""